 Being a small town, Blanco does not have a public transit system used by locals to get to and from work.

-In terms of college education, Blanco is nearly on par with the US average for all cities of 21.84%: 17.20% of adults 25 and older in Blanco have a bachelor's degree or advanced degree.
+The percentage of adults in Blanco who are college-educated is close to the national average for all communities of 21.84%: 17.20% of the adults in Blanco have a bachelor's degree or advanced degree.

 The per capita income in Blanco in 2022 was $36,415, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
 This equates to an annual income of $145,660 for a family of four.
 However, Blanco contains both very wealthy and poor people as well.